 - a.
-The electric cooperative or municipal electric utility will turn your service back on if you pay the whole amount you owe. - b.
-If you make your payment during regular business hours, or by 7 p.m. for electric cooperatives or municipal electric utilities permitting such payment or other arrangements after regular business hours, the electric cooperative or municipal electric utility must make a reasonable effort to turn your service back on that day.
+The utility will turn your service back on if you pay the whole amount you owe or agree to a reasonable payment plan (see #2 above). b.
+If you make your payment during regular business hours, or by 7 p.m. for utilities permitting such payment or other arrangements after regular business hours, the utility must make a reasonable effort to turn your service back on that day.
 If service cannot reasonably be turned on that same day, the utility must do it by 11 a.m. the next day. - c.
-The electric cooperative or municipal electric utility may charge you a fee to turn your service back on.
-That fee may be higher in the evening or on weekends, so you may ask that your service be turned on during normal utility business hours.
+The utility may charge you a fee to turn your service back on.
+Those fees may be higher in the evening or on weekends, so you may ask that your service be turned on during normal utility business hours.

-9. Is there any other help available besides my electric cooperative or municipal electric utility?
+9. Is there any other help available besides my utility?

-If the electric cooperative or municipal electric utility has not been able to help you with your problem, you may contact the lowa Utilities Board at 877-565-4450.
-You may also write the lowa Utilities Board at 1375 E. Court Ave., Des Moines, IA 50319-0069, or email customer@iub.iowa.gov.
-Low-income customers may also be eligible for free legal assistance from lowa Legal Aid and may contact lowa Legal Aid at 800-532-1275.
+If the utility has not been able to help you with your problem, you may contact the Iowa Utilities Board at 877-565-4450.
+You may also write the Iowa Utilities Board at 1375 E. Court Ave., Des Moines, IA 50319-0069, or email customer@iub.iowa.gov.
+Low-income customers may also be eligible for free legal assistance from Iowa Legal Aid, and may contact Legal Aid at 800-532-1275.